UHKennethMaukar/Bookr-MERN/README.md

 # Launch Instructions:

-Connect to Frontend: on project directory,`npm install`, then `npm start`; app should start on: [http://localhost:3000] Connect to Backend: cd to 'backend' and run `node server` or `nodemon server`.
+- Connect to Frontend: on project directory,`npm install`, then `npm start`; app should start on: [http://localhost:3000]

+- Connect to Backend: cd to 'backend' and run `node server` or `nodemon server`.
 This will also load the current DB of books hosted on MongoDB Atlas.

-Notes: Backend api routes are on port: 5000.
+Note: Backend api routes are on port 5000.

 ## Project Summary